Man who tried to use stun gun on police officer gets corrective training, caning and fine

 The officer gave chase and managed to stop him, but Sivakandesh struggled.
 Before the officer could detain him, he hit the policeman's nose with his palm.

-In another incident two months later, while he was on court bail, police responded to a report of a public disturbance at Hotel Rendezvous in Bras Basah.
-Investigations revealed that Sivakandesh had been arrested for suspected criminal activities, according to court documents.
+Two months later, while he was on court bail, he was arrested at Hotel Rendezvous in Bras Basah for suspected criminal activities.

 Before that, police had received information of public disturbance at the block.
 While he was still in the car, police officers who chanced upon him behaving suspiciously and asked for his particulars.
 He produced a name card of the car owner, and an expired passport belonging to someone else.